 A: The higher amount should generally be used.
 If, through clarification from the employer, it is determined that only a $.30 increase is actually anticipated and any other amount is based on performance, use $.30 when calculating anticipated income.
 HUD Handbook 4350.3 states that current circumstances should be used for project income.

-Q: How should a large lump sum payment $25,000.00 for back SSI be treated?
+Q: How should a large lump sum payment ($25,000) for back-SSI be treated?
 The payment was received by the applicant in April.
 The applicant wants to move in July 1.

 A: Lump sums are generally counted as assets and not as income.
 In this situation, the SSI lump sum should be counted as an asset.
 Chapter 5 of the HUD 4350.3 outlines how to treat such payments.

-Q: If a resident/applicant is receiving regular periodic payments from an annuity or pension, how should the balance in the account be treated?
+Q: If a resident or applicant is receiving regular periodic payments from an annuity or pension, how should the balance in the account be treated?

 A: The periodic payment should be counted as income.
 An imputed calculation of income based on the balance of the account is not necessary.
 See Change 2 to the HUD Handbook 4350.3 for additional information.

-Q: A resident/applicant is receiving student financial assistance.
+Q: A resident or applicant is receiving student financial assistance.
 What should or should not be included as income?
 For which residents is such assistance included in the income calculation?

-Q: A resident/applicant owns a house they are renting out.
+Q: A resident or applicant owns a house they are renting out.
 How is income calculated?

 A: Rental property will require two calculations.
 First, the value of the asset will need to be determined.
-This can be determined based on a verification obtained from a real estate agent, or by gathering information about the property from the respective county auditor web site.
-Any costs associated with converting the asset into cash may be deducted from the Fair Market Value to determine the cash value.
+This can be determined based on a verification obtained from a real estate agent or by gathering information about the property from the respective county auditor web site.
+Any costs associated with converting the asset into cash may be deducted from the fair market value to determine the cash value.
 Examples of these costs may be outstanding mortgages, realtor commissions and/or closing costs.
 If the property is being rented, the rental income should be counted as income generated from the asset.
 There are costs associated with maintaining a rental property that can be deducted from the rental income received.
 These costs include, but are not limited to, mortgage interest, property taxes and repair costs.
-OHFA suggests asking the resident/applicant for a copy of Schedule C or Schedule E from their latest tax return.
+OHFA suggests asking the resident or applicant for a copy of Schedule C or Schedule E from their latest tax return.
 This will show the amount of income they reported to the IRS for tax purposes.

-Q: Can a Supplemental Security Income (SSI) (disability benefits) verification be more than 120 days old when used to verify income?
+Q: Can a Supplemental Security Income (SSI) verification be more than 120 days old when used to verify income?

-A: SSI benefits verifications must be no older than 120 days, since benefits can change as the household's situation changes; for example, if there are earnings from employment.
+A: SSI benefits verifications must be no older than 120 days, since benefits can change as the household's situation changes, such as if there are earnings from employment.

 Q: What options does an owner have when a resident refuses to complete an income recertification?

-Q: When completing recertifications for residents with month-to-month leases, what kind of documentation should be in the file regarding rent increases?
+Q: When completing recertification for residents with month-to-month leases, what kind of documentation should be in the file regarding rent increases?

 A: OHFA does not have a specific requirement.
-The owner should be sure to abide by any applicable Ohio landlord-tenant laws.
+The owner should abide by any applicable Ohio landlord-tenant laws.

 Q: Why is a household required to sign a tax credit Tenant Income Certification (TIC) if each adult member has also completed and signed a Sworn Income and Asset Statement (SIAS)?

 A: There are several reasons the TIC is required.
-First, the Internal Revenue Code requires the owner of a tax credit community to obtain from residents a Tenant Income Certification.
+First, the Internal Revenue Code requires the owner of a tax credit community to obtain from residents a TIC.
 The SIAS is simply an information gathering tool.
-Second, the TIC must be prepared and signed because the income calculation is made after the resident manager has third-party verified the income and assets of the household.
+Second, the TIC must be prepared and signed, because the income calculation is made after the resident manager has verified the income and assets of the household by a third party.
 Unfortunately, owners and managers cannot rely solely upon the information disclosed by the resident to determine income.
-While executing the TIC requires another visit to the management office by the resident, it is a critical step in the affordable housing process that cannot be avoided.

-Q: When may another person sign for a resident; for example, when an adult member of the household is incapacitated or cannot otherwise sign?
+Q: When may another person sign for a resident?
+For example, can another person sign when an adult member of the household is incapacitated or cannot otherwise sign?